gsjurseth/opdk8s/README.md

  * created a spec which updates some requirements (lower the mem and cpu reqs for ZK)
  * deployed a stateful set and watched
 --- updates
+ * added a few more configmaps to handle license file and hardware_requirements.properties
  * changed profile to ds: this is now working
+ * added a sts for profile ms which is now working

 ## Docker
 So, I had to build the docker with the docker file you see below.
 I used this command to do so: